 Tonkon Torp takes a prudent and practical approach to real estate matters, transactions, and disputes.
-Our real estate attorneys have helped clients solve problems and achieve their objectives for more than 45 years.
+Our real estate attorneys have helped clients solve problems and achieve their objectives for 49 years.
 We understand that in real estate, time is money, so we strive to deliver prompt turnaround on projects without sacrificing quality.

 Tonkon Torp takes a prudent and practical approach to real estate matters, transactions, and disputes.
-Our real estate attorneys have helped clients solve problems and achieve their objectives for more than 45 years.
+Our real estate attorneys have helped clients solve problems and achieve their objectives for 49 years.
 We understand that in real estate, time is money, so we strive to deliver prompt turnaround on projects without sacrificing quality.

 We customarily assign matters to a single attorney who takes responsibility for the project.
 However, we can also assemble a knowledgeable and efficient team when needed.

 We assist our clients with all aspects of purchasing, selling, and financing for both developed and undeveloped real estate of all kinds.
 Particular areas of expertise include negotiating and drafting letters of intent, term sheets, purchase and sale agreements, leases, management agreements, joint venture agreements, and other documents ancillary to the transaction, as well as transactional planning, reviewing and negotiating loan documents on behalf of our borrower clients, title and survey review, permitting, due diligence coordination and review, environmental compliance, ownership structures, and 1031 exchanges.
 We focus on getting the transaction closed on time and on budget while meeting our clients’ business objectives.